Yvonne De Carlo: Marriage

 De Carlo met stuntman Robert Drew "Bob" Morgan on the set of Shotgun in 1955, but he was married and had a child, daughter Bari Lee, and De Carlo had "no intention of causing that marriage to break up."
 However, they met again, after the death of Morgan's wife, on the set of The Ten Commandments in Egypt, where they "seemed immediately attracted to each other."
 They were married on November 21, 1955, at St. Stephen's Episcopal Church in Reno, Nevada.
 De Carlo raised Bari as her own and had two sons with Morgan: Bruce Ross, whose godfather was Cecil B. DeMille; and Michael.

 Bob Morgan was seriously injured and almost died while performing a stunt in the film How the West Was Won (1962).
-Toward the end of the film, there is a gunfight on a moving train between the marshal and a gang of train robbers.
-Doubling for the actor who played the marshal, Morgan was told to hold on to a log and sway between two flatcars, one of them carrying several tons of timber.
+Toward the end of the film, a gunfight occurs on a moving train between the marshal and a gang of train robbers.
+Doubling for George Peppard, Morgan was told to hold on to a log and sway between two flatcars, one of them carrying several tons of timber.
 The chains holding the logs together snapped, and Morgan was crushed by the falling logs.
-He was so badly hurt it took him five years to recover to the point where he was able to move by himself and walk unaided.
+He was so badly hurt, he needed five years to recover to the point where he was able to move by himself and walk unaided.
 Because his contract with MGM assumed no responsibility for the accident, De Carlo and Morgan filed a $1.4 million lawsuit against the studio, claiming her husband was permanently disabled.

 After the accident, De Carlo worked arduously to support her family and was often away from home, touring with stage productions or performing in nightclubs.
 Morgan's constant arguing strained their marriage and De Carlo even considered divorcing her husband in 1968.
 When she returned home after a New Zealand tour of No, No, Nanette, she filed for divorce on the grounds of irreconcilable differences.
 They were divorced in July 1973.

 Political views

-De Carlo, a naturalized citizen of the United States, was an active Republican who campaigned for Richard Nixon, Ronald Reagan and Gerald Ford.
+De Carlo, a naturalized citizen of the United States, was an active Republican, who campaigned for Richard Nixon, Ronald Reagan, and Gerald Ford.
 In her autobiography, she recounted the time when she "loved to give interviews, and enjoyed being outspoken, or 'good copy,' openly discussing my survival instincts and admitting my to-the-right-of-right politics."

 A conservative, she stated in a 1976 television interview with the CBC: "I'm all for men and I think they ought to stay up there and be the bosses, and have women wait on them hand and foot and put their slippers on and hand them the pipe and serve seven-course meals; as long as they open the door, support the woman, and do their duty in the bedroom, et cetera."